GandhiNN/gandhinn.github.io/_drafts/2025-08-18-handling-aws-sdk-items-effectively-in-rust.md

 **Notice:** The RTFM Section Ends.
 {: .notice}

-# Fixing it: calling the implemented APIs to avoid extra memory allocations
+# Minimize Allocation by Using the Implemented APIs to Retrieve the Attributes
 TBC

 # Profiling memory allocation in Rust using `Heaptrack`